rrcheatham/secondCapstone/readme.md

 On the home page, new users can find a link below the login form to create a new account.
 A username, password, and email address are required to set up an account.

+## Technology Used

+This app utilizes HTML, CSS, BootStrap, Javascript, JQuery, and Dimple.js (a D3.js framework) for the client-side features.

+The server-side utilizes javascript, Node, Express, MongoDB & Mongoose, morgan, body-parser, and cors for Restful API construction.
+Passport, bcryptjs, jsonwebtoken are used for JWT tokenization.

+For testing, chai, chai-http, faker, and mocha are used.